OpenNebula/marketplace-docs/source/service/aws-greengrass.rst

   - ``*.private.key`` - private key file
   - ``*.public.key`` - public key file

-2. Copy and paste content of those files into appropriate contextualization parameters.
+2. Copy and paste the content of those files into appropriate contextualization parameters.
 For example:

 |image-context-core-files|

 3. Run the instance.

 After a while, the instance should be ready to be used as Core device.
-Login the virtual machine and check the status and configuration.
+Log in the virtual machine and check the status and configuration.
 For example:

 .. code::